 The wonderful content marketing writer and blogger Jennifer Gregory has a really great tip of adding technology to a niche.

-Of course, you don’t necessarily have to stick to the country where you are living, but this is just an example to show you how to find those hidden gems of companies looking for writers.
+Of course, you don’t necessarily have to stick to the country where you are living, but this shows you how to find those hidden gems of companies looking for writers.

-Then it’s likely that in the following search results you’ll find pages and pages of companies that fit the healthcare technology bill.
+Then in the following search results you’ll find pages and pages of companies that fit the healthcare technology bill.

 Are you seeing where I’m going with this?